Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Rheumatoid Arthritis.md

 # Complications
 1. Cervical subluxation: It is a possible life-threatening spinal cord compression occuring at the [[Glossary#^8e8608|Atlantoaxial joint]].
 It may require surgery, and DMARD therapy.
 See [[#Cervical subluxation management:]] ^7c1724
+2. Osteoporosis: Accelerates rate due to disease and the use of steroid treatment ^25f590
+	1. 30% increase risk of major fracture
+	2. 40% increase risk of hip fracture

 ---